leeroytm/TitanTF-Webhooks/README.txt

 Please use the COMPACT line of code when applying into a IFTTT applet. (aka the whole code in 1 line) IFTTT will show errors if this is not done even if the code is the same!
+Do note, not all of them are ready with COMPACT but all of the code are the same!

 To copy, I advice you to click the RAW version of the code of each service.